shun313/9siliconcs3/q1/classRelationships.md

 ![Object Relationship Diagram](images/objectRelationshipDiagram.png)
 ## Analysis
 ### What is the association between your two classes?
+The association between the two classes is that a PlayList contains MusicTrack objects.
+It is used to organize different MusicTrack objects together.

 ### What multiplicity did you choose and why?
+I choose a zero-to-many multiplicity.
+This means that one PlayList can contain zero or plenty MusicTrack objects.

 ### How did you implement the relationship in Python?
+I implemented the relationship by creating a tracks list inside the Playlist class.
+The addTrack() method adds a MusicTrack object to the list.

 ### Why did you store an object reference instead of copying its data?
+I stored an object for reference so the Playlist can access the actual MusicTrack object and its information.

 ### If your relationship uses many, why is a list appropriate?
+A list is appropriate because one PlayList can contain many MusicTrack objects.
+More MusicTrack objects can be addedd to the list using the addTrack() method.